 Lion's Head is a town and a spectacular nature reserve about 50km south of Bruce Peninsula National Park.

-Tobermory is a small town about 20km north of Cyprus Lake, and is a most popular place to stay for people looking for roofed accommodation.
+Tobermory is a small town about 20km north of Cyprus Lake, and is the most popular place to stay for people looking for roofed accommodation.
 Hotels, restaurants, gift shops, and a grocery store are located in town.
 People staying in Tobermory can visit Fathom Five National Marine Park, and walk over to the portion of Bruce Peninsula National Park adjacent to town, including the visitor center (but it is too far to walk to Cyprus Lake / Grotto/etc)

 What are some things I can do from Tobermory?